Skip to main content

 Geology

 The Tiber flows through a complex geological landscape in Umbria, alternating between broad alluvial valleys and narrow limestone gorges.
-The Forello Gorge, where the river cuts through Mesozoic limestone, is the park's most dramatic geological feature, with vertical walls rising over 200 meters above the river.
-Lake Corbara occupies a natural basin created by damming in the 1960s.
-The alluvial deposits along the floodplain record millennia of sediment transport from the Apennine headwaters.
+The Forello Gorge, where the river cuts through Mesozoic limestone, is the park's most dramatic geological feature, with vertical walls rising over 200 metres above the river.
+Lake Corbara occupies a basin created by a dam built between 1959 and 1963.
+[1] The alluvial deposits along the floodplain record millennia of sediment transport from the Apennine headwaters.
 Travertine deposits near some springs record calcium carbonate precipitation from mineral-rich groundwater.

 Climate And Weather